 If you love the flavor of strawberries and want to experiment with making your own sweet alcoholic drink, this homemade strawberry liqueur recipe is for you.
 Infusing your own spirits is a fun activity from start to finish.
 Your friends and family will be impressed with your DIY skills; it makes a nice homemade gift as well!

-Since vodka is flavorless, all you will taste is the enhanced sweet and tart strawberry flavor, held in a cool glass bottle.
-Here is some information to enjoy and appreciate the strawberry liqueur.
+Since vodka is neutral in flavor, you will mainly taste the enhanced sweet and tart strawberry flavor, similar to the natural taste of my fresh strawberry juice, in a chilled glass bottle.

 Ingredients